spollard/josh-works.github.io/_pages/stripe_course.md

 ---
 layout: page
-title: How to add Stripe payments to a static site
+title: How to Integrate Stripe and a static site
 status: published
 type: page
 published: true
-description: "How to add Stripe to a static site, by Josh Thompson"
+description: "How to take payment via Stripe on a static site, by Josh Thompson"
 permalink: /add-stripe-to-static-site-course
 image: "/images/2019-09-20-stripe-01.jpg"
 ---